Les Guice

-Leslie Keith Guice (born December 23, 1954) is the 14th president of Louisiana Tech University in Ruston, Louisiana.
+Leslie Keith Guice (born December 23, 1954) served as the 14th president of Louisiana Tech University in Ruston, Louisiana.
 Guice, who holds a Ph.D. in Civil Engineering, succeeded Dan Reneau as the Louisiana Tech president after a long career at the institution as a student, professor, dean, and vice president of research.

 Education

 In 1976, Guice received his Bachelor of Arts degree in architecture from Louisiana Tech University.
 He remained at Louisiana Tech until 1978, when he received a master's degree in Civil Engineering and immediately moved to a position as an assistant professor in Tech's department of Civil Engineering.
 While still employed at Tech, he completed a Ph.D. in Civil Engineering at Texas A&M University in College Station, Texas.

 Career

 Not long after completing his doctorate, Guice was appointed the head of the Civil Engineering department.
 By 1999, he was the Dean of the College of Engineering and Science.
 In 2004, he became the Vice President for Research and Development, and on November 29, 2012, Guice was announced as the 14th President of Louisiana Tech University.
+He announced his intention to retire by the end of the year in September 2023.